integritee-network/sgx-setup/README.md

 $ uname -r
 ```

-The installed intel sgx-driver can be checked with:
+The installed intel SGX driver can be checked with:
 ```bash
 $ cat /opt/intel/installed-intel-sgx-driver-version.txt
 ```